 Julia Carusillo is a graduate of the Savannah College of Art and Design, having earned her MFA in Production Design in the Fall of 2013, after graduating with her BFA in Art Direction from Pratt Institute in Brooklyn in 2011.
-Julia's MFA thesis project was based on her recontextualization of the 1959 Brazilian film "Black Orpheus", setting the action of the magical realist script in a pair of religious sanctuaries sinking into Venice's Grand Canal.
+Julia's MFA thesis project was based on her re-contextualization of the 1959 Brazilian film "Black Orpheus", setting the action of the magical realist script in a pair of religious sanctuaries sinking into Venice's Grand Canal.
 It's really lighthearted stuff!
 Her thesis can be found here.
-Julia is a freelance production designer and illustrator, and also founded, runs and designs history-themed enamel pins at Salad Days Pins.
+Julia is currently an exhibit designer with SpaceHaus in Chicago.
+She is also an illustrator, and founded, runs and designs Salad Days Pins, a line of history and mythology-themed enamel pins.

 Julia is always looking to take on experimental projects, and has experience with a wide range of media, from gouache to cardboard to Sketchup.
 Julia's main interests are watching reality TV, reading books about the Romanov family, embroidering and, of course, going to the movies.